Thursday, December 25, 2008

 Agronomy or asskicking

 Stop all this "organic" and "natural" treehuggery.
 Because that's all it is.
-Well, that and money grubbing on the part of the people selling you that overpriced stuff
+Well, that and money grubbing on the part of the people selling you that overpriced stuff.

 "Organic" means almost nothing in the USA thanks to the influence of the USDA, and "Natural" means less than nothing.

-"Organic" and "natural" crops cannot even remotely compete in terms of volume of perfectly safe, edible food with the genetically modified, pest free varieties.
+However, you are sadly mistaken about the basic realities of farming..."Organic" and "natural" crops cannot even remotely compete in terms of volume of perfectly safe, edible food with the genetically modified, pest free varieties.

 The following things are true: